dragon28/PythonSentimentAnalysis/README.md

 # Python Sentiment Analysis

+Disclaimer :

+    For educational and record purposes only.
+    Don't use them for real trade
+    You are the only responsible for your actions

-PLease make sure that you have installed Python version 3.10
+Please make sure that you have installed Python version 3.10

 Requirements: